 Supporting a charity is a lot like building your unique brand: people need to know specifically what you do and you need to have a specific vision in mind so that every time someone asks you to donate to another charity, you can say, "The 2 charities I support are ______ and ______.
 I would love to help your charity, too, but I find my time and money are more effective when I focus on two charities at a time."

-B) Once each quarter, put your all into promoting a big fundraising event.
+B) Twice each year, put YOUR ALL into promoting a big fundraising event.

 C) Take TONS of photos at each charity event.

 This is NOT so that you can use them to pump your own tires.
 These photos will be the keys to multiplying awareness of the cause you are supporting year after year.
 Social Media rules the world nowadays, and it's all about photos.
 For example, in 2016 I signed up for a 100km road bike ride for Branch Out Neurological Foundation.
 I asked a hundred people to join my team but because I'm not a road biker and none of my friends were, they were all like, "I didn't know you were into road biking!" and I was like, "I'm not but you should totally do this with me!" and they were like, "You're nuts!".
 Needless to say, I was a one woman team for last year's #branchybiketour.
 However, I got tons of great photos throughout the bike ride and everyone saw how much fun it was.
-In 2017, my bike team had EIGHT members!!
-And we raised $10,000 for #neuroscience research!
+In 2017 and 2018, my bike team had EIGHT members!!
+Our team raised $15,000 for #neuroscience research!
 All because I bought a pair of padded bike shorts, pedaled 100km by myself while posing for a bunch of great photos.
-That's $10,000 that otherwise wouldn't have been put towards paying tuition for neuroscientists studying Parkinson's, MS, Lyme disease and hundreds of other neurological disorders!
-(Feel free to help us reach or exceed this goal by clicking here!)
+That's $15,000 that wouldn't have been put towards paying tuition for neuroscientists studying Parkinson's, MS, Lyme disease and hundreds of other neurological disorders!
+(Find out more about Branch Out Foundation here.)